parsifal-rui/GitWithR/README.md

 1. **rain** by mxmtoon;
 I first heard this song in the game Dave the Diver, and love its lighthearted tune and the sound of the acoustic guitar.
 (Yerui Huang)
 2. **Seasons in the sun** by WestLife
 I heard this song during junior middle school and liked it very much.
+(Honglin Yao)